-Frances Wilson is a pianist, piano teacher, music PR, and writer on classical music and pianism under the pen name The Cross-Eyed Pianist.
+Frances Wilson is a pianist, piano teacher, publicist, and writer on classical music and pianism under the pen name The Cross-Eyed Pianist.

 Really making a mark in the arts worldThomas Hewitt Jones, composer

 Highly active on social media, she enjoys a large following online (c11,500 followers), and is a respected member of the UK classical piano scene.
 As a musician and keen concert-goer herself, she is sympathetic to the needs of musicians, the processes involved in concert preparation, and audience engagement and retention.